Network Cabling for Commercial Office Buildings: What Dallas-Fort Worth Property Owners and Tenants Need to Get Right

 In Dallas-Fort Worth’s competitive commercial real estate market — with significant office inventory across Uptown, the Galleria corridor, Las Colinas, Legacy/Frisco, and Fort Worth’s CBD — network infrastructure has become a tenant acquisition and retention factor.

-Buildings with documented, enterprise-grade cabling infrastructure attract higher-quality tenants, support faster lease negotiations, and command stronger rental rates.
+Buildings with documented, enterprise-grade cabling attract higher-quality tenants and support faster lease negotiations.
+They also command stronger rental rates.
 Buildings with aging or poorly documented infrastructure create friction in every tenant conversation and add cost to every buildout.

-A structured cabling upgrade or a documented building standard isn’t just a maintenance project.
-For a DFW commercial property owner, it’s a competitive positioning decision.
+A structured cabling upgrade is not just a maintenance project.
+For a DFW commercial property owner, it is a competitive positioning decision.

 For Business Tenants: Don’t Inherit Someone Else’s Problem

-If you’re a DFW business preparing to move into a new commercial office space, your cabling infrastructure due diligence should happen before you sign the lease — not after.
-Key questions to ask:
+If your DFW business is preparing to move into a new commercial office space, complete your cabling infrastructure due diligence before you sign the lease — not after.
+Ask these questions upfront:

-- Is there as-built documentation showing every cable run and network drop?
+• Does as-built documentation exist showing every cable run and network drop?

-- Is the existing cabling sufficient for your user count and technology requirements?
+• Does the existing cabling support your user count and technology requirements?

-A cabling assessment before lease signing can save significant cost and negotiating leverage — especially if remediation or upgrade work needs to be factored into the tenant improvement allowance.
+A cabling assessment before lease signing can save significant cost.
+It also gives you negotiating leverage — especially if remediation or upgrade work needs to factor into the tenant improvement allowance.

 Dallas-Fort Worth’s Office Market Is Evolving Fast